basho/basho_docs/source/riak/tutorials/fast-track/Loading-Data-and-Running-MapReduce-Queries.md

 ## Sample Data

 This Erlang script will load historical stock-price data for Google (ticker symbol "GOOG") into your existing Riak cluster so we can use it.
-Paste the code below into a file called "load_data" inside the "dev" directory (or download it below).
+Paste the code below into a file called `load_data` inside the `dev` directory (or download it below).

 ```erlang
 #!/usr/bin/env escript